 The thread of destiny

-In the 38th chapter of Genesis, we find a curious event involving thread of the color scarlet.
+In the 38th chapter of Genesis, we find a curious event involving thread of this color.

 Briefly, a woman named Tamar, who was the daughter-in-law of Judah (one of the sons of Jacob), got pregnant through Judah by pretending to be a harlot.
 When it came time to give birth, Tamar's midwife discovered that twins would be born.
 When one of the babies stuck his hand out of the womb, and looked like he would be the firstborn, the midwife tied a scarlet thread around his hand.
 This thread was to designate who was born first, as being the firstborn male brought with it certain birthright blessings and privileges.
 After receiving the thread, the baby quickly pulled his arm back in the womb!
 The other child to be born, also a boy, then came out of the womb completely!
 The child who had the thread around his hand received the name Zarah and his twin brother received the name Pharez.